AIStorageDepot

 There are exactly two paths, and every feature is one or the other:

 • Live, over MCP.
-You connect your library once as an MCP server, and your AI reaches into it on demand — searching it, reading your rules and docs, and offering your prompts as slash commands.
+You connect your library once as an MCP server, and your AI reaches into it on demand — searching it, reading your rules and docs, and offering the items you've marked with / as slash commands.
 Always your latest version.
 This is the recommended path for most people.

 • Downloaded / pulled.
 You export an item as a file (or run the pull command) to get a local copy on your machine — no token needed at runtime.
 Good for rules that live in a repo, configs a tool expects on disk, or working without a connection to our servers.